 She was a member of Chi Alpha Sigma National College Athlete Honor Society.

-Lovallo enters her third season as the assistant coach for women's lacrosse at Lees-McRae for the 2018 season.
+Lovallo enters her fourth season as the assistant coach for women's lacrosse at Lees-McRae for the 2019 season.

 “We are excited about having Cat assisting our women’s lacrosse team.
 This marks a strong commitment as she is the first assistant coach in the history of our program,” praised Craig McPhail.
 “Her skills and familiarity with Coach (Lexi) King will certainly make a difference for our young women.”